 The Warrens identified six stages of grief they experienced.
-The stages are more art than science.
+These stages are more art than science.
 There is no timeline for each stage.
 They take as long as they take.
 And they overlap.
-And sometimes you bactrack through them.
+And sometimes you backtrack through them.

 Stage One: “I think the first stage is shock.
 For at least the first month, I kept waiting for Matthew to come in the door… I just couldn’t believe that it happened.
 It was so sudden.”